Skip to main content

 Honest, data-driven safety assessment covering crime statistics, safe areas, practical tips, and what expats actually experience living in Paraguay.

-Updated December 2025US Level 1 Advisory#4 Safest in South America
+Updated February 2026US Level 1 Advisory#4 Safest in South America

-• US Travel Advisory: Level 1 (Exercise Normal Precautions) - only 2 SA countries have this
+• US Travel Advisory: Level 1 (Exercise Normal Precautions) — only Paraguay & Argentina have this in SA

-• Safest City: Encarnación (beach town), then Asunción (Villa Morra, Recoleta)
+• Safest City: Encarnación (beach town), then Asunción (Villa Morra, Carmelitas, Recoleta)

-• Avoid: Ciudad del Este, Centro at night, northern border departments
+• Avoid: Ciudad del Este, Centro at night, Chacarita, Bañados, 5 NE border departments

 Overall Safety Assessment